Skip to Content

 Boyz gay club in Pattaya

-Pattaya has a reputation amongst LGBTQ travellers!
+Pattaya has a reputation amongst LGBTQ travelers!
 Put it this way, this is where to head to find some of the hottest and raunchiest GoGo Bar to order your boy for the night ahead.
 The gay scene here is spread over 3 areas.
 The first two are the more seedy: BoyzTown Pattaya and Sunee Plaza.
-The third area is more geared to LGBTQ travellers like us who just want to drink and socialise.
+The third area is more geared to LGBTQ travelers like us who just want to drink and socialize.
 This is the Jomtien Complex, which includes the Dongtan gay beach of Pattaya nearby and bars like At Home Bar and Dick's Cafe Jomtien.
 Pattaya is also home to the famous cabaret Tiffany's Show, which also hosts two renowned beauty pageants for drag queens and transgender females: Miss Tiffany's Universe and Miss International Queen.

 KOH SAMET: Thailand's gayest island